- Redux Form

 The

-prop is required.
+nameprop is required.
 It is a string path, in dot-and-bracket notation, corresponding to a value in the form values.
-It may be as simple as'firstName'
+It may be as simple as'firstName'or as complicated ascontact.billing.address[2].phones[1].areaCode.The

 Importing